cropgeeks/hpc-help/backups.rst

 Retention policies
 ------------------

-New or changed data is synced nightly to our backup server - ``delorean`` - and then snapshots are taken and kept for as long as the policy for that data dictates.
+New or changed data is synced nightly to our backup servers - ``delorean`` and ``docbrown`` - and then snapshots are taken and kept for as long as the policy for that data dictates.

 .. list-table::
    :widths: 50 50